Statistics Definitions > Finite and Infinite Statistics

 On the other hand, infinite statistics are those calculated from infinite sets.
 For example, a probability density function has, for practical purposes, an infinite number of data points under its curve.

-The normal distribution is another example of an area that uses infinite statistics: the z-table on this site lists just a few hundred points, but technically the table has an uncountable number of points on it (e.g. z=2.1 is listed, but z = 2.1249865 is not).
+The normal distribution is one example of an area that uses infinite statistics: the z-table on this site lists just a few hundred points, but technically the table has an uncountable number of points on it (e.g. z=2.1 is listed, but z = 2.1249865 is not).
 This is for a couple of reasons:

 - Space: there simply isn’t room on any page in existence for a table of infinite values!